BGMwebdev/SpeedTypingGame/README.md

 ### Project Goals
 - #### User Goals
-    - Play to get faster at typing
+    - Play to get faster at typing.
-    - A fun challenge to get a better score each time
+    - A fun challenge to get a better score each time.
 - #### Site owner Goals
+    - Create an interactive game that is challenging and fun.
+    - Create a game that people would want to play more often.
+    - Create a responsive website so people can play on different devices.

+### User Experience
+- #### Target audience
+- #### User Requirements and Expectations
-    -
+- #### User Stories

 ### Features:
 - #### Header